jjlewis-sa/jjlewis-sa/README.md

 ## Usage

-2. Run the index.html file in the main directory of your web server
+1. Run the index.html file in the main directory of your web server

-3. Or just run the html page as a local file in your web browser
+2. Or just run the html page as a local file in your web browser

+3. Or visit my github url https://jjlewis-sa.github.io/

 ## Contributing